 Not all the combinations between the variables are possible.
 For example, it's not possible to concept to be with 4 DOF and 5 Pitch joint.

 The total amount of concepts that received is 794.
-The number of configuration in each concept varies from 1 to 68520.
+The number of configurations in each concept varies from 1 to 68520.

 Table 1 - Concepts